MicrosoftDocs/defender-docs/defender/threat-intelligence/searching-and-pivoting.md

 The Articles section displays any articles that might provide insight on how to best investigate and ultimately disarm the impacted artifact.
 These articles are written by researchers who study the behavior of known threat actors and their infrastructure, surfacing key findings that can help others mitigate risk to their organization.
 In this example, the searched IP Address has been identified as an IOC that relates to the findings within the article.

-For more information, see [What is Microsoft Defender Threat Intelligence (Defender TI)?](what-is-microsoft-defender-threat-intelligence-defender-ti.md)
+For more information, see [Read more about Defender TI articles](what-is-microsoft-defender-threat-intelligence-defender-ti.md#articles)

 ![Summary Tab Articles](media/summaryTabArticles.png)